Skip to content

 )

-ingest(manifest, target_db_config, ingestion_params=None, connection_provider=None)
+ingest(manifest, target_db_config, ingestion_params=None, connection_provider=None, graph_target_namespace=None)

 Ingest data into the graph database.